radadiakunj/RTM_Internship_Projects/README.md

 # RTM_Internship_1_Mon
-Create a project during an internship
+Create a project named "Orcha" and StowProof during an internship